|Cleopatra A Keisha by the Keisha Doll Company 1983|

 |These are Keisha's completed sandals.
 A hint of the contrasting color used for the sole can be seen along with my uneven cutting.
 I added a pyramid design to the strap.|

-In the final photo, Cleopatra Keisha joins Ashanti and Nefertiti Keisha.
+In the final photo, Cleopatra B Keisha joins Ashanti and Cleopatra A Keisha.
 Ashanti arrived in July of 2015 and was featured in a post which provides additional details about the 1980s Keisha Doll Company.
-As outlined in that post, Nefertiti was purchased during the late 1990s/early 2000s.
+As outlined in that post, Cleopatra A was purchased during the late 1990s/early 2000s.

 The Keisha Doll Company made over 30 different Keisha dolls representing a variety of historical females and males of African descent.
 Very few of the 30+ dolls were dressed in everyday fashions, such as a school girl.

 Do I need any more Keishas beyond these three?
 No, absolutely not, but if a Keisha dressed in contemporary clothing crosses my path, I will stop at four.